unoplatform/uno.toolkit.ui/doc/helpers/StatusBar-extensions.md

 # StatusBar Extensions

-Provides two attached properties on `Page` to controls the visual of the status bar on mobile platforms.
+Provides two attached properties on `Page` to control the visuals of the status bar on mobile platforms.

 ## Remarks

 The attached properties do nothing on platforms other than iOS and Android.
-For iOS, `UIViewControllerBasedStatusBarAppearance` should set to false in `info.plist`.
+For iOS, `UIViewControllerBasedStatusBarAppearance` should be set to false in `info.plist`.

 ## Attached Properties